-Asset quality: Relatively conservative investment portfolio, notwithstanding relatively high exposure to credit versus peers.
-We view DLG's asset quality as good.
-The Group has a relatively conservative investment portfolio, with c.92% held in fixed income securities and cash.
-In recent years, the Group has undertaken some re-risking actions, reflected in the rise in DLG's HRA as a percentage of shareholders' equity ratio to around 22% as of YE20 from 8% as of year-end 2013.
-DLG continues to have no exposure to equities, with HRA primarily comprising property investments and high yield bonds.
-Since 2014, DLG also has had an exposure to UK infrastructure, which supports the asset strategy backing periodical payment order liabilities.
+As at HY21, c.95% of the Group's assets were held in fixed income securities and cash.
+The Group has undertaken some re-risking actions in recent years, reflected in the rise in DLG's HRA as a percentage of shareholders' equity ratio to around 23% as of HY21 from 8% as of year-end 2013.
+However, DLG continues to have no exposure to equities, with HRA primarily comprising property investments and high yield bonds.
+Since 2014, DLG also has had an exposure to UK infrastructure, which supports the asset strategy backing longer-dated periodical payment order (PPO) liabilities.

-As at YE20, DLG's invested assets comprised 69% fixed income securities, 19% cash and cash equivalents, 5% property investments, 4% infrastructure debt, and 3% commercial real estate loans with an average duration of total debt securities of 2.8 years.
-DLG has also repositioned its credit portfolio.
-Corporate bonds represented c.72% of invested assets as at YE20, which is significantly higher than a number of its UK/European P&C peers reflecting in part the consequences of not investing in equities.
-However, the credit quality of the fixed income portfolio is good, with at YE20 around 57% fixed income assets rated A or higher, albeit reduced from 61% at YE19, with a well-diversified portfolio by sector.
-However, in recent years DLG has increased its exposure to high-yield credit, which as at YE20, amounted to around 6% (YE19: c.7%) of invested assets, in line with the Group's target.
+As at HY21, DLG's invested assets comprised: 72% fixed income securities, 14% cash and cash equivalents, 5% property investments, 4% infrastructure debt, and 4% commercial real estate loans with an average asset duration of 2.7 years.
+Corporate bonds represented a material c.71% of invested assets as at HY21, which is significantly higher than a number of its UK/European P&C peers reflecting in part the consequences of not investing in equities.
+However, the credit quality of the fixed income portfolio is good, with c.78% of fixed income assets rated A or higher, with a well-diversified portfolio by sector.
 Over the next 12-18 months, we expect only modest tweaks to the Group's investments as the Group continues to shift its portfolio towards its targets.